NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 Since only the source code of `main` is provided and it is implausible to step into the function `phase_1(input)`, we should disassemble it.

 Note that in x86_64, `%rdi` and `%rsi` are the first and the second argument, respectively.
+See Figure 3.35.

 (1) First of all, run `gdb bomb` and set a break point at the function `phase_1(input)`.
 We input "abc" to test.